 Representing a corporation in litigation concerning employee mobility and trade secret issues.

 Representing anti-trafficking groups in pro bono appellate amicus brief on labor trafficking issues.

 Ms. Sargent also maintains an active art and cultural property practice.
 She has represented four museums and one museum association in matters ranging from governance and advice to copyright to cultural property disputes.
 In connection with those representations, she has assisted with internal investigations, responded to federal subpoenas, drafted appellate amicus briefs, assessed copyright and fair use claims, and reviewed and advised on internal ethics policies and board materials.

-While in law school, Ms. Sargent served as co-editor-in-chief of the Stanford Journal of International Law and an intern at the Department of State’s Office of War Crimes Issues.
-She also participated in the Environmental Law Clinic and completed an internship in the government division of the San Francisco City Attorney’s Office.
+Ms. Sargent attended Stanford Law School, where she served as co-editor-in-chief of the Stanford Journal of International Law.
+While in law school, she interned with the Department of State’s Office of War Crimes Issues (now the Office of Global Criminal Justice) as well as with the Government division of the San Francisco City Attorney’s Office.
 One of Ms. Sargent’s research papers was selected as the first place winner of the Lawyers’ Committee for Cultural Heritage Preservation’s National Student Writing Competition and was published in its journal: New Jurisdictional Tools for Displaced Cultural Property in Russia: From 'Twice Saved' to 'Twice Taken,' 10 YEARBOOK OF CULTURAL PROPERTY LAW 167 (2010).